 The following is my story onto and off of antidepressant drugs and what I have learned along the way.
 Please take from it what resonates with you and leave the rest.

 I first started taking Prozac 20mg when I was 15, and I took that final Celexa dose just a month shy of my 34th birthday.
 As a teenager my home life was difficult, my school life was difficult, my social life was difficult, I was really struggling, therapy wasn’t helping enough, and I felt like I had to do something.
-I now know that I was dealing with yet-to-be-diagnosed c-PTSD that manifested as anxiety, depression, and obsessive-compulsive kinds of thought and behavior patterns, but at the time the feedback I kept getting from the people closest to me was that my distress was out of proportion to my life circumstances.
+I now know that I was dealing with unrecognized complex trauma that manifested as anxiety, depression, and obsessive-compulsive kinds of thought and behavior patterns, but at the time the feedback I kept getting from the people closest to me was that my distress was out of proportion to my life circumstances.
 So I started taking Prozac.
 Nobody made me, it was my decision.
 I could not tolerate things as they were, I believed that there was something wrong with me, and I thought I was being responsible.
 I was utterly unaware of what a huge impact my environment and the larger culture that surrounded me were having on my mental health and well being (or lack thereof).

 I took the Prozac for a couple of years and then stopped “cold turkey” (CT) without tapering because I didn’t like the way it made me feel and I wasn’t convinced it was helping all that much.
 Sure it kinda took the edge off, but I wasn’t exactly happy.
 And it made me feel tired all the time and just… not quite like myself.
 At the time I didn’t notice any issues as a result of my CT stop, although looking back I know now I at least had some brain zaps, if nothing else.
 When I was 19 and getting ready to start college I was having really bad anxiety and decided to go back on Prozac, but this time around I experienced more notable side effects that I couldn’t deal with.
 I tried Zoloft briefly and felt terrible on it; I may have tried another med too (I can’t remember now) before I landed on 10mg of Lexapro.